 Members own an LLC.
-Some of those members may be managers.
+Also, some of those members may be managers.
 This is called a “member-managed” LLC.
-The alternative to this would be a “manager-managed” LLC that a third-party hired by the members manages.
+Alternatively, another structure is a “manager-managed” LLC that a third party hired by the members manages.

 Who are the LLC Members?

 The Operating Agreement will identify who the members are.
-Members will have interests that are associated with various rights.
+Members will have interests that include various rights.
 These include the right to share in the profits and losses, to receive distributions, and to participate in the management of the company.
 The company’s Operating Agreement defines nature of these rights.

 Examples of ownership structures include:

 - Two or more family members owning a family business.

 - Two or more unrelated parties joining to engage in a business venture.